tungsten-ai/docs/docs/building_your_model/model_definition.md

         return outputs
 ```

-See [Tungsten Model - Input/Output](https://tungsten-ai.github.io/docs/tungsten_model/input_and_output) to learn how to define input/output.
+See [Building Your Model - Input/Output](https://tungsten-ai.github.io/docs/building_your_model/input_and_output) to learn how to define input/output.

 ### Define how to load a model
 You can define the ``setup`` method for loading a model: